david-fong/capswalk/dev-guide.md

 In constructors that seal or freeze the constructed instance, flag the line with `Object.seal(this); //🧊`.

 In complex socket communication chains, use 📢 for server emissions and 👂 for server "semaphore" awakenings.

+### CSS animations and transitions

+Check the browser repaint amount and CPU usage.
+If repaint is large, try to solve it with containment.
+If CPU usage is high, try using the `steps(N)` timing function.

 ### Enum Implementation